corvus-dotnet/Corvus.Pipelines/README.md

             : CanFailState.For(state.Value + 1);
 ```

-This looks at the `Value` of our state, and, under normal circumstance, just returns a state with the value incremented by one.
+This looks at the `Value` of our state, and, under normal circumstance, just returns a state with its value incremented by one.

 However, *if* the current `Value` is `0`, *and* the `ExecutionStatus` indicates a success state, then it will produce a `TransientFailure()`.

-Essentially, this gives us a means of conditionally failing exactly once (if the value of the state is `0`).
+Essentially, this contrives a way of conditionally failing exactly once (if the value of the state is `0`).

 Why is that?
 Well, once the step has failed, its `ExecutionStatus` will no longer be `PipelineStepState.Success` and so on a second call to the step with the updated state, it will produce the incremented value with the default (`Success`) execution status.